 Encoding runs locally with FileReader.readAsDataURL — nothing is sent to EverydayTools servers.
 Base64 adds roughly 33% size versus the original file.
 Use for small icons and logos; host or compress large photos normally.

-Supported formats: PNG, JPG/JPEG, GIF, WebP, and SVG.
+Supported formats: PNG, JPG/JPEG, GIF, WebP, SVG, BMP, ICO, and HEIC (auto-converted to JPG in supported browsers).
+Paste from clipboard, drag and drop, or browse files.
 Maximum 10 MB per file.

-Click the upload area or drop a JPG, PNG, GIF, WebP, or SVG file (max 10 MB).
+Click the upload area, paste a screenshot (Ctrl+V), or drop a JPG, PNG, GIF, WebP, SVG, BMP, ICO, or HEIC file (max 10 MB).
 Encoding starts automatically.

 2. Preview and review stats

-Check the thumbnail, original size, estimated encoded size, character count, and Base64 overhead percentage.
+Check the thumbnail, dimensions, original size, encoded size, character count, and Base64 overhead percentage.

 3. Choose output format